shadymeowy/vinsfusion-clean/README.md

-# VINS-Fusion
+# vinsfusion-clean

-This repository contains a cleaned up version of the VINS-Fusion project.
+This repository contains a cleaned up and properly containerized version of the VINS-Fusion project.
+It is designed to be developed, built, and run within a Docker container.
+Unless otherwise specified, all commands may be run from within the Docker container.

 ## Building